Caen: Sport

 From 1947 to 2006, Caen was a stage of the Tour de France a total of 15 times.
 Further, Caen was one of the hosts of the EuroBasket 1983.
-The city has a football team, SM Caen.
+The city has a football team, SM Caen, who as of 2024 are owned by superstar footballer Kylian Mbappé.
 The Drakkars de Caen play ice hockey in the FFHG Division 1.
 In 2014, Caen was the location of the 2014 FEI World Equestrian Games.

+Caen has a racecourse called the Hippodrome de la Prairie; it has been used since 1837.
+The course is designed specifically for harness racing.